codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 * The encoder of the transformer is bidirectional in nature since it can read a sentence in both directions.

+### Drawbacks

+BERT is state-of-the-art  at the Semantic Textual Similarity tasks but the problem with is it would take very long time for a huge corpus
+( 65 hours!! for 10,000 sentences)

 ## Cleaning methods